zhuzelong/zhuzelong.github.io/_posts/2015-06-28-first-glance-at-seaborn.md

 The third reason why I do not like seaborn so much is that it is not a complete encapsulation of matplotlib.
 As stated before, I turned to seaborn because I need a "quick" tool for visualization while I do not have much time to learn matplotlib during my project. seaborn is an enhancement of matplotlib, providing a few more nice interface.
 But I have to go back to matplotlib very **often**.

+---
+# Update

+I tried to make a scatter plot for visualize the result of clustering and seaborn obviously does not support a **simple** scatter plot (c.f.
+[Issue 617](https://github.com/mwaskom/seaborn/issues/617#issuecomment-117198796)).